agency-fund/evidential-be/docs/AIRPLANE-MODE.md

 - The frontend may emit some errors about fonts being unavailable (these can be ignored).
 - Unit tests will fail in airplane mode.

-> Note: For airplane mode to work, the frontend and backend must both have been started in their non-airplane mode
-> while connected to the internet.

 To start the frontend in airplane mode, run:

 ```shell